Windower/docs/_pages/commands-game.md

 ```
 game_exittype <#>
 ```
 Sets the exit type for the game.
-Terminate or Exit to POL (`1` for Terminate).

 #### Allowed Values